skytap/well-architected-framework/index.md

 * [Improve design and deployments to ensure proper operations of the cloud]({{ site.navigation.Operations }})

-#  Skytap Well-Architected Framework
+#  {{site.Brand}} Well-Architected Framework

 As your cloud adoption journey progresses, a solid operating model can help ensure that wise decisions are made.
-The Skytap Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
+The {{site.Brand}} Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
 The framework consists of five pillars of architectural excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.
 Incorporating these pillars helps produce high quality, stable, and efficient cloud architectures.

 | Section | Question | Pillar | Description |
 | ----- | -------- | ------ | ----------- |